AdChain/AdMarket/README.md

 ```

 - `expiration` - block number after which the channel expires and can be closed by anyone (set in `openChannel`)
-- `challengeTimeout` - block number after which a proposed checkpoint or valid challenge can be finalized (set in `proposeCheckpointChannel` and `challengeCheckpointChannel`)
+- `challengeTimeout` - block number after which a proposed checkpoint or valid challenge can be finalized (set in `proposeCheckpoint` and `challengeCheckpoint`)
 - `proposedRoot` - a placeholder root which is only stored and set after the challenge period is over

 #### Checkpointing the Channel